Zagaz-Private-Limited/go/services/horizon/internal/docs/notes_for_developers.md

----
-title: Horizon Development Guide
----
+## Notes for Developers

-This document contains topics related to the development of Horizon.
+This document contains additional information related to the development of Horizon.
+For a detailed discussion of how to build and develop against Horizon, see the [Horizon development guide](developing.md).

 - [Initial set up](#setup)
 - [Regenerating generated code](#regen)